radar/ryanbigg.com/_posts/2015-06-09-mac-os-x-ruby-ruby-install-chruby-and-you.markdown

 ruby-install --latest ruby
 ```

 This command will take a couple of minutes, so grab your $DRINKOFCHOICE and go outside or something.
-Once it's done, we'll have Ruby 2.3.1 installed.
+Once it's done, we'll have Ruby {{page.ruby_version}} installed.

 Now we'll need to load chruby automatically, which we can do by adding these lines to `~/.bash_profile` (or `~/.zshrc` if you're using ZSH):